 And, school sports aren’t just a flash in the pan with Connor’s success.
 Crazy Dog also pairs its powerful online machine with old-school marketing.

-Brian said that feedback from schools is generally very positive when they’ve set up team stores and fundraisers through Crazy Dog.
+Brian said that feedback from schools is generally very positive for the fundraisers and stores.

 “Everyone loves the convenience of ordering online, and the ordering process through InkSoft Stores makes it super easy,” he said.
 “Perks like promo codes and discount codes make people feel like they are involved, and they recognize they’re helping the community by supporting teams and causes.”

-Looking ahead, Brian said Crazy Dog hopes to continue pushing the embedded InkSoft Design Studio to its customers, as that’s been a driver of new business from various niches.
+Looking ahead, Brian said Crazy Dog hopes to continue pushing the embedded InkSoft Design Studio to its customers.
 Brian said that having the designer built into Crazy Dog’s site makes it faster for both the customer and the shop.
-Right now, he estimates the shop gets around five submissions a day from customers who find the designer on the site and submit a request to the shop, and they hope to keep growing that number.
+He estimates the shop gets around five submissions a day from customers who submit a request to the shop, and they hope to keep growing that number.

 “The designer and the online stores are great tools, and I’d say they definitely made our life easier,” Brian said.

-To find out how print management software can boost your business while helping your community, take a 15-minute personalized tour with an InkSoft Client Advisor today.
+To find out how InkSoft can boost your online sales while helping your community, take a personalized tour with a Client Advisor today.